h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 Creating the H2O Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We strongly recommended to run H2O as a StatefulSet on a Kubernetes cluster.
+We strongly recommended running H2O as a `StatefulSet <https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/>`__ on a Kubernetes cluster.
 Treating H2O nodes as stateful ensures that:

 - H2O nodes are treated as a single unit.
 They will be brought up and down gracefully and together.
 - No attempts will be made by a K8S healthcheck to restart individual H2O nodes in case of an error.